prasanthppp/Prasanth/README.md

       <p>Hi guys!
 This is prasanth.for any help conatact me</p>
 <p> ## 👋 Hey there!

-I'm an Electrical Engineering student at Jntuacea Anthapuram with a strong interest in VLSI Design and Embedded Systems.
+I'm an Electrical and Electronics Engineering student at Jntua cea Anthapuram with a strong interest in VLSI Design and Embedded Systems.
 I'm passionate about blending hardware and software to build smart, efficient systems that solve real-world problems.

 I'm currently learning and growing in the world of hardware development This GitHub is a space where I explore, experiment, and improve step by step.